ckan/ckanext-spatial/README.rst

 If using Spatial Query functionality then there is an additional SOLR/Lucene setting that should be used to set the limit on number of datasets searchable with a spatial value.

 The setting is ``maxBooleanClauses`` in the solrconfig.xml and the value is the number of datasets spatially searchable.
 The default is ``1024`` and this could be increased to say ``16384``.
-For a SOLR single core this will probably be at `/etc/solr/conf/solrconfig.xml`.
-For a multiple core set-up, there will me several solrconfig.xml files a couple of levels below `/etc/solr`.
-For that case, *ALL* of the cores' `solrconfig.xml` should have this setting at the new value.
+For a SOLR single core this will probably be at ``/etc/solr/conf/solrconfig.xml``.
+For a multiple core set-up, there will me several solrconfig.xml files a couple of levels below ``/etc/solr``.
+For that case, *all* of the cores' ``solrconfig.xml`` should have this setting at the new value.

 Example::